Does buying a pre-owned property differ from buying a new build house?

 - A homebuyers report

-- A full and comprehensive structural survey
+- A complete and comprehensive structural survey

 Why is the survey a benefit to you?